awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-ethereum.md

 With Amazon ECS, you create your Ethereum network on an ECS cluster composed of multiple EC2 instances, with an Application Load Balancer and related resources\.
 For more information about using the Amazon ECS configuration, see the [Getting Started with AWS Blockchain Templates](blockchain-templates-getting-started.md) tutorial\.

-The following diagram depicts a Ethereum network created using the AWS Blockchain Template for Ethereum with the ECS container platform option:
+The following diagram depicts a Ethereum network created using the template with the ECS container platform option:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/blockchain-templates/latest/developerguide/images/ethereum-ecs-arch.png)